 1. Approval for initiating new courses is secured through the use of a Petition for a New and Modified Graduate Course available in Curriculog® curriculum management system.
 Each new course proposed must be listed on a separate petition.
-The proposal is to be prepared as a petition with the members of the program and approved by the department chair, the graduate program director, the college level graduate council, the dean of the college that will have the primary evaluation responsibility for the course or program, and the director of Graduate Studies.
+The proposal is to be prepared as a petition with the members of the program and approved by the department chair, the Dean, School of Graduate Studies, the college level graduate council, the dean of the college that will have the primary evaluation responsibility for the course or program, and the Dean, School of Graduate Studies.
 A department is defined for this purpose as an academic discipline.

-For the course to be counted toward a second degree program, the petition must also be recommended by the graduate program director and the dean of the college of that program.
+For the course to be counted toward a second degree program, the petition must also be recommended by the Dean, School of Graduate Studies and the dean of the college of that program.